The 113th pope.

-In 1143 A.D., an Irish Catholic archbishop named Malachy O'Morgan recorded the "Prophecy of the Popes" using brief Latin phrases to describe 112 popes from Celestine II until the papacy of "Petrus Romanus" who many people think will be the Last Pope of the Roman Catholic Church.
-The Malachy prophecy is printed below:
+In 1143 A.D., an Irish Catholic archbishop named Malachy O'Morgan recorded the "Prophecy of the Popes" using brief Latin phrases to describe 112 popes from Celestine II until the papacy of "Petrus Romanus" the 112th and last pope on St. Malachy's list, who many people thought might be the "Last Pope" of the Catholic Church.
+Malachy's prophecy is printed below:

 "During a final persecution of the Roman Church, sits Petrus Romanus, who will feed his flock through many tribulations.
 This accomplished, the seven-hilled city (Rome) will be destroyed, and the Dreadful Judge will judge His people."